This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of an adenoidectomy?

-Your child may have more bleeding than expected.
+Your child may get an infection.
 Throat pain may cause your child to not eat or drink enough, and he may become dehydrated.
 Swelling in his throat may cause your child to have difficulty breathing.